-With the mass actions that accompanied and immediately followed Donald Trump’s inauguration, the question of how communists should relate to the mass movement has been raised in a sharp manner.
-While other articles have addressed the attitude we must take toward newcomers, this article moves us from attitude to pedagogy by turning to the work of Brazilian educator Paulo Freire.
+Editor’s note: The eruption of large-scale spontaneous actions and uprisings raises the question of how communists should relate to the mass movement in a sharp manner.
+While other articles have addressed the attitude we must take toward newcomers, this article–written after Trump’s 2016 election, moves us from attitude to pedagogy by turning to the work of Brazilian educator Paulo Freire.

 Education is a central component of revolutionary activity, especially during non-revolutionary times, and especially for cadre in a Leninist Party.
 In fact, Lenin’s seminal work on organization and leadership, What is to be Done? touches on many educational issues, including consciousness and theory.